New aircon never cooled: line never vacuumed before charging

 - Result

 - The bedroom reached the set temperature for the first time since installation.
-The recorded readings give a clear basis to raise the undercharge with the original installer.
+The recorded readings give a clear basis to raise the skipped evacuation step with the original installer.

 What we were told